Education

 How do I sell my business when I retire?

 Business owners often use a business valuation, succession plan, and buy-sell agreement.
-Pairing this with life insurance, trusts, or installment sales can reduce taxes and provide retirement income.
+Pairing this with life insurance, trusts, or installment sales can help reduce taxes and provide retirement income.

 Can I use my business to fund my retirement?